 21. Gross Anatomy.
 This course is devoted to a systematic dissection of the human body.
 The instruction is largely individual and the work of the student is made as independent as possible.
-Twenty-two hours a week from September 27 to February 2.
+Twenty-five hours a week from September 24 to January 30, first semester of the first year.